-The amount of revenue recognized for the year ended December 31, 2021 and 2020 that was included in the contract liability balance at the beginning of the period were \$8,017 thousand and \$14,795 thousand, respectively.
+The amount of revenue recognized for the for the years ended December 31, 2022 and 2021, that were included in the contract liability balance at the beginning of the period were \$14,532 thousand and \$8,017 thousand, respectively.

-(aa) Employee compensation and directors' and supervisors' remuneration
+(ac) Employee compensation and directors' and supervisors' remuneration

 According to the Company's articles of incorporation, the Company should distribute its remuneration of not less than 1% and not more than 3% of annual profits to its employees and directors respectively, after offsetting accumulated deficits, if any.
+However, the Company amended its Articles of incorporation in May 31, 2022, were in the Company is now required to appropriate its remuneration of not less than 0.01% and not more than 3% of its annual profit to its employees and directors, respectively.
 Employees, including employees of affiliate companies that meet certain conditions, are subject to the abovementioned remuneration, which is to be distributed in stock or cash.
-The said conditions and distribution method are decided by the Board of Directors or the personnel authorized by the Board of Directors.

-For the year ended December 31, 2021 and 2020, the Company estimated its employee remuneration amounting to \$885 thousand and \$7,022 thousand, and directors' and supervisors' remuneration amounting to \$2,655 thousand and \$14,010 thousand.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating expenses during 2021 and 2020.
-Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2021 and 2020.
+For the years ended December 31, 2022 and 2021, the Company estimated and reversed its employee remuneration amounting to \$2,769 thousand, \$885 thousand, and directors' and supervisors' remuneration amounting to \$14,523 thousand and \$2,655 thousand.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
+These remunerations were expensed under operating expenses for each period.
+If there are any subsequent adjustments to the actual remuneration amounts after the annual shareholder' meeting, the adjustment will be regarded as changes in accounting estimates and will be reflected in profit or loss in the following year.
+Shares distributed to employees as employees' remuneration are calculated based on the closing price of the Company's shares on the day before the approval by the Board of Directors.

-- (ab) Non-operating income and expenses - (i) Interest income
+(ad) Non-operating income and expenses

+(i) Interest income